naturespeak/mDownloader/README.md

-# mDownloader-for-Windows
+# mDownloader
-mDownloader for Windows: A Multiple-Threads GUI Download Accelerator Based on Qt, WinSock2, mytget and the torrent program in Qt Examples.
+mDownloader: A Multiple-Threads GUI Download Accelerator Based on Qt, and the torrent program in Qt Examples.
 It is fast, with maximum 99 threads do the downloading job at the same time, takes full advantage of your network resources when does HTTP/HTTPS/FTP downloading.
 And it supports BitTorrent protocol.